beandrad/terraform-azurerm-policy-sample/README.md

 Adding the `lifecycle.create_before_destroy` flag fixes the issue in the case above (where we just want to remove the policy definition and update the policy set) and it's a standard practice in resources from other providers.
 However, it creates another issue.
 The fact that the `create` operation is executed before `delete` poses a problem when trying to update any of the fields (different from the resource `name`) that force a resource recreation; the `terraform apply` will fail due to a conflict.
 The reason is that most Azure resources (such as `azurerm_policy_definition`) use the resource name to uniquely identify a resource.

 Therefore, if no `lifecycle.create_before_destroy` is set in the policy definition, when a policy definition referenced by an initiative needs to be deleted, this change should be applied in two different terraform apply steps: (1) delete the policy definition reference from the initiative, (2) delete the policy definition.

+## Tests

+The acceptance tests in the `tests/` directory check whether the defined initiatives actually work: not compliant resources cannot be deployed whereas compliant ones are allowed to be deployed.

+The following conventions were followed when testing the policy module:

+- Tests check that the initiative is working as expected, as opposed to test individual policies.
+The reason is that this module only outputs initiatives, all the policies are linked from an initiative.

+- Only the behavior of custom policies is tested; built-in policies are expected to work.

+- Only policies with `deny` effect are tested; other effects such as `audit` may be applied long after the resource is created.

+Tests are implemented using the [Go testing framework](https://golang.org/pkg/testing/) together with the [Terratest module](https://terratest.gruntwork.io/docs/).
+This configuration allows to call the Terraform configuration from the Go tests.

+The way the test are design is as follows:

+- Setup: load the policies module to define policies and initiatives and assign initiatives ([`tests/terraform/main.tf`](tests/terraform/main.tf)).
+- Run: create compliant resources (for example, [`tests/terraform/resource-location-allow`](tests/terraform/resource-location-allow)) and non-compliant resources (for example, [`tests/terraform/resource-location-deny`](tests/terraform/resource-location-deny)).
+- Assert: check whether the policy has been correctly applied using the returned error from the Terraform apply.
+- Teardown: delete test resources.

+In order to speed up the tests, test cases are run in parallel using the [`Parallel()` function](https://golang.org/pkg/testing/#T.Parallel).

+It is important to note that the teardown is done separately for the resources provisioned during the setup and for the resources created by each of the test cases.
+In the first case, the [`Cleanup` function](https://godoc.org/testing#T.Cleanup) is used; `defer` wouldn't work since deferred functions are run before parallel subtests are executed.
+On the other hand, resources created by the test cases are destroyed in a deferred function.